MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 We recommend starting with [How to use RevoScaleR with Spark](../r/how-to-revoscaler-spark.md) or [How to use RevoScaleR with Hadoop MapReduce](../r/how-to-revoscaler-hadoop.md).

-For a list of functions that utilize Yarn and Hadoop infrastructure to process in parallel across the cluster, see [Distributed computing > Function list](../r/how-to-revoscaler-distributed-computing.md#distributed-computing-overview).
+For a list of functions that utilize Yarn and Hadoop infrastructure to process in parallel across the cluster, see [Running a distributed anlaysis using RevoScaleR functions](../r/how-to-revoscaler-distributed-computing-distributed-analysis.md).

 ## See also